DoshCook/SwiftRecipes/README.md

 SwiftRecipe is a site that introduces components that can be used in iOS application development.

 ## Repository
-SwiftRecipe publishes a collection of recipes on [GitHub](https://github.com/DoshCook/SwiftRecipes).
+SwiftRecipe maintains a collection of recipes on [GitHub](https://github.com/DoshCook/SwiftRecipes).
 If you notice any typo or corrections, we would appreciate it if you could set up an issue.

 ## Admin
 This site is operated by [DoshCook](https://doshcook.com).